wenlzhang/obsidian-file-title-updater/README.md

 - **Sync titles using frontmatter as source**: Uses the frontmatter title to update filename and first heading
 - **Sync titles using first heading as source**: Uses the first level 1 heading to update filename and frontmatter title

+### Smart Behavior

+The plugin includes several intelligent features:

+- **Detects already synchronized titles**: If all three titles are already the same, the plugin will notify you and skip unnecessary updates
+- **Proper spacing**: Ensures exactly one empty line between frontmatter and the first heading
+- **Handles edge cases**: Properly creates first headings when none exist and provides helpful error messages

 ## Why use this plugin?

 Having the same title in multiple places provides redundancy and makes your notes more accessible: